ankrypht/AudioScape/PROJECT_STRUCTURE.md

   - `📄 VerticalArrowDismiss.tsx`: A component for a vertical arrow dismiss gesture.
   - `📄 VerticalGesture.tsx`: A component for handling vertical gestures.
 - `📄 FloatingPlayer.tsx`: The mini-player that persists at the bottom of the screen.
-- `📄 GradientBackground.tsx`: A component for rendering a gradient background.
+- `📄 HeartButton.tsx`: An animated heart button for favoriting items.
 - `📄 Lyrics.tsx`: Component to display synchronized or static lyrics.
 - `📄 MessageModal.tsx`: A reusable modal for showing informational messages.
 - `📄 MovingText.tsx`: A marquee-style component for scrolling long text.